Skip to main content

 • Implement rigorous quality control measures to ensure required documents are properly filed.

-By staying vigilant on these common pitfalls and implementing proactive risk mitigation measures, you can navigate potential negligence claims and enhance the overall quality of your services.
+By staying vigilant about these common pitfalls, you can navigate potential negligence claims.
+Implementing proactive risk mitigation measures will also enhance the quality of your services.

 What’s around the corner?

-Let’s look at recent developments and claims trends that started to evolve during 2023 and which we’ll likely see continue into this year.
+Let’s examine recent developments and claims trends that began to evolve in 2023.
+We are likely to see the following trends continue into this year.

-The changes implemented and the increased level of oversight amplifies the potential for negligence claims.
-Accountants perceived as having provided inadequate advice on R&D tax relief matters are at particular risk.
-The increased frequency of claims has already begun to increase across the market and seems likely to continue.
+These changes and increased oversight raise the potential for negligence claims.
+Accountants who provide inadequate advice on R&D tax relief matters are particularly at risk.
+The frequency of claims has already begun to rise across the market and is likely to continue.

-In light of these developments, accountants must adopt proactive measures to protect themselves from potential negligence claims related to R&D tax relief.
+In light of these developments, accountants must take proactive steps to protect themselves from potential negligence claims related to R&D tax relief.

 Steps to mitigate risk: